 taskkill /f /fi "status eq not responding"

-- /fi – Does tell the command to run only on the program, that doesn’t respond.
+/fi – Does tell the command to run only on the program, which doesn’t respond.

-So, overall, this command line will kill those program, which is not responding.
+So, overall, this command line will kill those programs, which are not responding.

 4. After creating the shortcut, it’s time to set a shortcut key.
 Right Click on the created shortcut, then click on properties.

-5. In properties Window, Click in the shortcut key field.
+5. In the Properties Window, Click on the shortcut key field.
 Any Press any key.
-Also, select minimized option.
+Also, select a minimized option.

 6. After that, click on Apply, then click on OK.

 Now, whenever you hit the created shortcut key.
-Command will close all programs that not responding.
+The command will close all programs that do not respond.
 Alternatively, you can run this command in CMD (Admin).
-But shortcut will save your time in future.
+But shortcuts will save you time in the future.

-Press Windows + I key simultaneously in Windows 10.
-In settings App, click on “updates & security” Now, in Windows updates, click on check for updates.
+Press Windows + I key simultaneously in Windows.
+In the settings App, click on Windows update from the left pane.
+Now, in Windows updates, click on check for updates.
 Or, if it’s saying update failed or something.
 Then, click on retry.

 Sometimes, third-party Apps create conflicts.
 And, if you’re using any third-party antivirus program.
 Then, you should immediately uninstall it.
 Antivirus programs do block Windows services.
-Which leads to the problem like task manager (not responding).
-Also, if you have installed any program that manages Windows process.
+Which leads to problems like task manager (not responding).
+Also, if you have installed any program that manages the Windows process.
 Then, also you should uninstall it.
-After uninstalling antivirus and installed programs, restart your Computer.
+After uninstalling the antivirus and installing programs, restart your computer.

-In Windows 10, Right Click on start button, and then click on “Windows Powershell (Admin)”.
-(If you’re using the older version of Windows, then Command prompt will work for you.)
+In Windows 10, Right Click on the start button, and then click on “Windows Powershell (Admin)”.
+(If you’re using the older version of Windows, then the Command prompt will work for you.)